MohamedRahimm/Scriptal/README.md

 Functions return the last computed value or null.
 Functions can be created with:

+**Note: Recursive functions are not supported as there is no handling for the call stack.**

 ```rs
 function x(param1,param2){
     return param1 == param2;